 There are also steps you can take to reduce your chance of infection, such as: Washing your hands often and reminding your healthcare providers to do the sameReminding your healthcare providers to wear gloves or masksNot allowing others to touch your incision

 If you are sent home with a drain or catheter, it may be removed one week after surgery.
-If no catheter was used, a follow-up appointment should be scheduled after surgery.

-Signs of infection, including fever and chillsRedness, swelling, increasing pain, excessive bleeding, or any discharge from the incision sitePersistent nausea and/or vomitingPain that you cannot control with the medications you have been givenPain, burning, urgency or frequency of urination, or persistent bleeding in the urineDifficulty urinatingNew or worsening symptoms
+Contact your doctor if your recovery is not progressing as expected or you develop complications such as: Signs of infection, including fever and chillsRedness, swelling, increasing pain, excessive bleeding, or any discharge from the incision sitePersistent nausea and/or vomitingPain that you cannot control with the medications you have been givenPain, burning, urgency or frequency of urination, or persistent bleeding in the urineDifficulty urinatingNew or worsening symptoms

 If you think you have an emergency, call for emergency medical services right away.

 Pyeloplasty FAQ.
 UCSF Benioff Children's Hospital website.
 Available at:

 https://www.ucsfbenioffchildrens.org/education/pyeloplasty/index.html.
 Accessed June 1, 2016.